How do I report injured or dead wildlife?

 How do I pay my homeowner association dues?

-Homeowner Association dues payments are due on the 1st of each month and are late after the 15th.
-We offer several methods to pay your dues:
+Master Association dues payments are due on the 1st of each month and are late after the 15th.
+We offer several methods to pay your dues, and they are all outlined on the Pay My Account page.

 How do I get approval to make changes to the exterior of my property?

 Approval is required prior to making exterior improvements.
 Examples (too many to be all inclusive) include decks, windows, painting, solar panels, roofs, siding, fences, landscaping, sheds, patios and air-conditioning units.
 Section II of the Home Improvement Guidelines outlines the procedures for Architectural Committee approval.
-The architectural review process guidelines consist of completion of an appropriate submittal form and attachment of clear and concise information explaining the improvement.
-Submittal forms are available on the Property Improvements page, or can be emailed, faxed or sent to you and are always available at the Ranch House.
+The architectural review process guidelines consist of completion of an online submittal form and attachment of clear and concise information explaining the improvement.
+Details and the online form are available on the Home Improvements page.
 Please allow two weeks for review, and a response letter will be mailed to the owner.
-Please contact Jenny Bernal at 303-979-1876, ext.
-113, or email email@example.com for more information.
+Please contact Kristen Peterka at 303-979-1876, ext.
+109, or email email@example.com for more information.

 How do I register for classes and events?